 He was principal investigator and chair of the Canadian Stroke Prevention Intervention Network (CSPIN), a ten-year network grant funded by the Canadian Institutes of Health Research, The Heart and Stroke Foundation of Canada and Industry.
 He is the past co-chair of the Canadian Cardiovascular Society’s Atrial Fibrillation Guidelines Committee.
 Jeff has published more than 185 manuscripts.

 William McIntyre is an Assistant Professor (cardiology), Department of Medicine, McMaster University, a cardiologist at Hamilton Health Sciences, and an Investigator in the Arrhythmia and Heart Failure research program at PHRI.
 His research interests include atrial fibrillation – including screening, detection and cardioversion, cardiac devices and methods in randomized clinical trials.

 He holds fellowship awards from CIHR and the Canadian Stroke Prevention Intervention Network (C-SPIN).
 He holds research grants from the Canadian Cardiovascular Society (CCS) Atrial Fibrillation Awards Program and the Heart and Stroke Foundation of Canada.
-William has published more than 50 peer-reviewed articles, and was the 2018 Recipient of the CCS Trainee Excellence in Education Award.
+William has published 150 peer-reviewed articles, and was the 2018 Recipient of the CCS Trainee Excellence in Education Award.
 He completed Medical School and Internal Medicine Residency at Queen’s University, and his adult cardiology residency at the University of Manitoba.